 - It is your responsibility to make sure references are sent correctly and on time: make sure your referees know that they cannot simply email a reference to the department!

-- We strongly recommend that references are sent electronically by the secure link emailed to your nominated referees: make sure you fill in their email addresses correctly!
+- References need to be sent electronically using the secure link emailed to your nominated referees: make sure you fill in their email addresses correctly!
 Please contact the university's admissions team pgt1 at warwick dot ac dot uk if you need to resend the reference request email to your referees.

 - The references must be from academics rather than employers.
 An exception can be made if your graduation date was more than 2 years ago and you do not have regular contact with your university.

 - Scanned or electronic copies may in the first instance be uploaded with your application but will NOT be acceptable to meet conditions if you are made an offer.
-Official confirmation of the award of your degree(s) and grade/classification will be required, this will need to be sent to the Postgraduate admissions department , address details can be found in your offer letter.
+Official confirmation of the award of your degree(s) and grade/classification will be required, this can be uploaded to your application through the applicant portal

 - If your first language is not English and you have not been taught entirely in English for at least one year within the last two years from a UK Visa & Immigration (UKVI recognised English speaking country) you will need to provide up-to-date, official evidence of your English language competence..